The characteristics of my fitness tracker that I love and hate.

 The Bible teaches Christians to how to be non-judgmental.

-Christians can find ways to put up with complainers and whining people in theirr lives.
+How Christians can put up with the complainers and whining people in their lives

 Self-righteous Christians seem perfect on the outside, but can be a pain in the neck and downright dangerous to our mental health.